ningci0723/kickstarter-analysis/README.md

 ## Results

+### All Calculations used for Results part can be found in the “Outcomes based on Launch Date” sheet and "Outcomes Based on Goals" sheet in the Kickstarter_Challenge file.[Kickstarter_Challenge](https://github.com/ningci0723/kickstarter-analysis/blob/main/Kickstarter_Challenge.xlsx)

-- What are two conclusions you can draw about the Outcomes based on Launch Date?
+### What are two conclusions you can draw about the Outcomes based on Launch Date?

 * According to the pivot table and line chart created, we can find that: